No passwords, No popups, No AI, No cost:

 A. Hi, YF.

-Asif Nurie makes the point in thread 34810 that we really shouldn't judge today's trivalent chrome plating processes by the weaknesses of the processes of 25 years ago.
+Asif Nurie makes the point in thread 34810 that we really shouldn't judge today's best trivalent chrome plating processes by the weaknesses of the processes of 25 years ago.
 Perhaps you should contact a few suppliers for their take on whether whiter trivalent chromium plating is available today.
 Good luck.

 Regards,